Velfi/Gray-Scott-Reaction-Diffusion/README.md

 ## Controls

 - **Left Mouse Button**: Click and drag to seed the reaction
-- **Right Mouse Button**: Click and drag to interact with the reaction
+- **Right Mouse Button**: Click and drag to erase/create voids in the reaction
 - **X**: Clear the screen
 - **N**: Fill the screen with noise
 - **G**: Cycle through different color gradients (hold SHIFT to cycle backwards)